Conservative led Wiltshire Council has outlined its principles for the next decade, as it looks to s...

 My background is in computing and training.
 I have a natural bent towards problem solving and enabling people to help themselves, which are essential qualities for being a Councillor.

-The great news is that the pandemic has brought about rapid innovation, and we are now doing things very differently and in ways that would not have been thought possible 12 months ago.
+The great news is that the pandemic has brought about rapid innovation, and we are now doing things very differently and in ways that would not have been thought possible before the pandemic began.

 Being a Councillor can bring you face to face with issues with which you were previously unaware.